kranz912/kranz912/_kranz_nikolai/DearAngel.markdown

 permalink: /my-long-distance-letter/
 categories: love letter angel long distance relationships philippines united states
 ---
-Starting to fall in love with this young lady.
-Will my feelings reach her?
+Starting to fall in love with this young lady from so far away.